nih-cfde/training-and-engagement/docs/Bioinformatics-Skills/Introduction_to_Amazon_Web_Services/introtoaws4.md

     This is an OS-agnostic way of connecting to your AWS instance.
 The advantage of using this method is that Windows users do not need to worry about downloading an SSH client such as [MobaXterm](https://mobaxterm.mobatek.net/).
 The main disadvantage is that you cannot download files from the instance to your local machine via this web terminal interface.

     ## Step 1: Find your launched instance
-    Go to the page that lists all your instances: https://us-east-2.console.aws.amazon.com/ec2/v2/home?region=us-east-2#Instances:sort=instanceId
+    * Go to the page that lists all your instances: https://us-east-2.console.aws.amazon.com/ec2/v2/home?region=us-east-2#Instances:sort=instanceId

     ## Step 2: Select the instance

-    Check the box next to your running instance.
+    * Check the box next to your running instance.

     ![](images-aws/connect_1.png)

     ## Step 3: Connect

-    Click on the <span class="highlight_txt">Connect</span> button on the top of the screen
+    * Click on the <span class="highlight_txt">Connect</span> button on the top of the screen.

     ![](images-aws/connect_2.png)

     ## Step 4: EC2 instance connect tab

-    On this page, make sure the **EC2 Instance Connect** tab is selected (orange highlight), then click the<span class="highlight_txt">Connect</span> button located at the bottom of the page.
-Do not change the default username.
+    * On this page, make sure the **EC2 Instance Connect** tab is selected (orange highlight).
+    * Click the<span class="highlight_txt">Connect</span> button located at the bottom of the page.
+    * Do not change the default username.
 It should read **ubuntu**.

     ![](images-aws/connect_3.png)

     ## Step 5: Web browser terminal tab

-    A terminal window will open up in a new tab
+    * A terminal window will open up in a new tab.

     ![](images-aws/connect_4.png)